Institute for Democratic Alternatives in South Africa

 The Institute for Democratic Alternatives in South Africa (IDASA) later known as the Institute for Democracy in South Africa was a South African-based think-tank organisation that was formed in 1986 by Frederik van Zyl Slabbert and Alex Boraine.
 Its initial focus from 1987 was creating an environment for white South Africans to talk to the banned liberation movement in-exile, the African National Congress (ANC) prior to its unbanning in 1990 by the President F. W. de Klerk.
 After the South African election in 1994, its focus was on ensuing the establishment of democratic institutions in the country, political transparency and good governance.
-Caught up in a funding crisis after the 2008 global financial crisis, closed in 2013.
+Caught up in a funding crisis after the Great Recession, it closed in 2013.

 It is best known for the Dakar Conference (also known as the Dakar Dialogue or the Dakar Initiative), a historic conference between members of IDASA and the ANC.
 It was held in Dakar, Senegal, between 9 and 12 July 1987.
 The conference discussed topics such as strategies for bringing fundamental change in South Africa, national unity, structures of the government and the future of the economy in a free South Africa.
 The IDASA delegation from South Africa participated in the conference in their private capacity and would later be condemned by the South African government for meeting a banned organization.